KrishnaNAcharya/Xtract/README.md

 ```bash
 npm i
 ```
 For the python scripts, a virtual environment already exists within the repository.
-Simply run the following command to activate the virtual environment.
+Simply run this command to it.
 ```bash
 .\env\Scripts\activate
 ```